Remove, RemoveIf and Clear functions in Power Apps

 The function has the following parameters:

-Record(s) – Required.
+• Record(s) – It is the required parameter.
 The record or records to remove.

 B. Second Syntax Remove(DataSource, Table [, RemoveFlags.All ] )